Kibble–Zurek mechanism: Experimental tests

 The Kibble–Zurek mechanism generally applies to spontaneous symmetry breaking scenarios where a global symmetry is broken.

 For gauge symmetries defect formation can arise through the Kibble–Zurek mechanism and the flux trapping mechanism proposed by Hindmarsh and Rajantie.

 In 2005, it was shown that KZM describes as well the dynamics through a quantum phase transition.

+In 2008 spontaneous vortices were observed in the formation of atomic Bose-Einstein condensates, consistent with the Kibble-Zurek mechanism.

 The mechanism also applies in the presence of inhomogeneities, ubiquitous in condensed matter experiments, to both classical, quantum phase transitions and even in optics.

 A variety of experiments have been reported that can be described by the Kibble–Zurek mechanism.
 A review by T. Kibble discusses the significance and limitations of various experiments (until 2007).

 Example in two dimensions

 A system, where structure formation can be visualized directly is given by a colloidal mono-layer which forms a hexagonal crystal in two dimensions.
-The phase transition is described by the so called Kosterlitz–Thouless–Halperin–Nelson–Young theory where translational and orientational symmetry are broken by two Kosterlitz–Thouless transitions.
+The phase transition is described by the so-called Kosterlitz–Thouless–Halperin–Nelson–Young theory where translational and orientational symmetry are broken by two Kosterlitz–Thouless transitions.
 The corresponding topological defects are dislocations and disclinations in two dimensions.
 The latter are nothing else but the monopoles of the high-symmetry phase within the six-fold director field of crystal axes.
 A special feature of Kosterlitz–Thouless transitions is the exponential divergence of correlation times and length (instead of algebraic ones).
 This serves a transcendental equation which can be solved numerically.
 The figure shows a comparison of the Kibble–Zurek scaling with algebraic and exponential divergences.
 The data illustrate, that the Kibble–Zurek mechanism also works for transitions of the Kosterlitz–Thoules universality class.